PFTL/pftl_pelican/content/blog/21_Default_Attributes_Classes.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: mutable-and-immutable-attributes-of-classes
 date: '2018-08-24'
 description: 'Understanding how tuples which are immutable, may seem to change.'
-header: '{attach}dan-gold-382057-unsplash.jpg'
+image: '/images/dan-gold-382057-unsplash_linkedin.width-800.jpg'
 subtitle: 'Understanding how tuples which are immutable, may seem to change.'
-tags: 'Data, Types, Mutable, Immutable, Tuples'
+tags: [Data, Types, Mutable, Immutable, Tuples]
 title: Mutable and Immutable Attributes of Classes
 ---

-We have seen how to leverage the differences between [mutable and immutable objects](%7Bfilename%7D17_mutable_and_immutable.rst) and what happens when you use mutable types as default function arguments.
+We have seen how to leverage the differences between [mutable and immutable objects]({filename}17_mutable_and_immutable.rst.md) and what happens when you use mutable types as default function arguments.
 However, we haven't discussed what happens when you use mutable types as default attributes of classes.